visiongaiatechnology/vgtaethel/README.md

 ---

-## ⚠️ ALPHA SOFTWARE — EXPERIMENTAL R&D
+## ⚠️ BETA SOFTWARE — EXPERIMENTAL R&D

 VGT AETHEL is a **Proof of Concept (PoC)** and active research project at VisionGaia Technology.
 It is **not** a certified or production-ready product.